Intellectual and Developmental Disabilities (IDD)

 Intellectual and Developmental Disabilities Program

-Our Intellectual Developmental Disabilities Services provide intervention, therapies and supports throughout a lifetime allowing persons to reach their greatest potential – including eligibility determination, early intervention for babies and toddlers, autism services, enrichment centers, respite, companion care, community supports, employment assistance and service coordination.
+Our Intellectual Developmental Disabilities Services provide intervention, therapies and supports throughout a lifetime allowing persons to reach their greatest potential – including eligibility determination, early intervention for babies and toddlers, autism services, respite, community supports, employment assistance and service coordination.

 Bastrop, Giddings, Gonzales, Lockhart, Marble Falls, Round Rock, Schulenburg, Seguin